Zverik/whosthat/README.md

 set up hourly replication.
 Parameters of the script are identical to the similar named one in [WHODIDIT](https://github.com/Zverik/whodidit) project.

-You can download database backup [here](http://whosthat.osmz.ru/whosthat-hourly-71406.sql.gz).
+You can download database backup [here](http://whosthat.osmz.ru/whosthat.tgz).
-Number in the file name denotes sequence index which you should put into `state.txt` when using hourly updates.
-This file is updated very seldom: replication diffs are processed very fast, so there's no need.
+It includes a `state.txt` file to put into `scripts/` and a mysql database dump.
+The file is updated weekly: replication diffs are processed very fast, so there's no need to do it more often.

 ## API